Validation Number: 4Q2XDJDCK1EE1HC5

 To work with state of the art operating systems and networks to insure the smooth running of an organization's information flow.

-Workstations and servers from Sun, HP as well as various other manufactures of Linux systems.
+Workstations and servers from Sun, HP, Microsoft Windows as well as various other manufactures of Linux systems.

 Linux (Redhat, Centos, Ubuntu), Windows, Unix (Solaris, HP-UX), Cygwin

 TCP/IP, Windows and Unix Networking, Active Directory/LDAP, Samba

 |Version Control Systems||Git, Perforce, Clearcase|

 |Web Apps||JIRA, Confluence, Swarm|